ethereum/execution-apis/src/engine/specification.md

 1. Client software **MAY** initiate a sync process if `forkchoiceState.headBlockHash` references an unknown payload or a payload that can't be validated because data that are requisite for the validation is missing.
 The sync process is specified in the [Sync](#sync) section.

-2. Client software **MAY** skip an update of the forkchoice state and **MUST NOT** begin a payload build process if `forkchoiceState.headBlockHash` doesn't reference a leaf of the block tree.
-That is, the block referenced by `forkchoiceState.headBlockHash` is neither the head of the canonical chain nor a block at the tip of any other chain.
+2. Client software **MAY** skip an update of the forkchoice state and **MUST NOT** begin a payload build process if `forkchoiceState.headBlockHash` references an ancestor of the head of canonical chain.
 In the case of such an event, client software **MUST** return `{payloadStatus: {status: VALID, latestValidHash: forkchoiceState.headBlockHash, validationError: null}, payloadId: null}`.

 3. If `forkchoiceState.headBlockHash` references a PoW block, client software **MUST** validate this block with respect to terminal block conditions according to [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#transition-block-validity).
 This check maps to the transition block validity section of the EIP.
 Additionally, if this validation fails, client software **MUST NOT** update the forkchoice state and **MUST NOT** begin a payload build process.